 © Emerald Group Publishing.
 Purpose – This conceptual paper aims to argue that times, spaces, bodies and things constitute four essential dimensions of workplace learning.
 It examines how practices relate or hang together, taking Gherardi's texture of practices or connectedness in action as the foundation for making visible essential but often overlooked dimensions of workplace learning.
 Design/methodology/approach – This framework is located within and adds to contemporary sociomaterial- or practice-based approaches, in which learning is understood as an emergent requirement and product of ongoing practice that cannot be specified in advance.
 Findings – The four dimensions are essential in two senses: they are the constitutive essence of textures of practices: what they are made of and they are non-optional; it is not possible to conceive a texture of practices without all of these dimensions present.
 Although the conceptual terrains to which they point overlap considerably, they remain useful as analytic points of departure.
 Each reveals something that is less clear in the others.
 Research limitations/implications – This innovative framework responds to calls to better understand how practices hang together, and offers a toolkit that reflects the multifaceted nature of practice.
 It presents a distinctive basis for making sense of connectedness in action, and thus for understanding learning in work.
 Originality/value – The paper offers a novel conceptual framework, expanding the texture of practices through dimensions of times, spaces, bodies and things, rendering visible aspects that might otherwise be ignored.

-Gregory, LR, Hopwood, N & Boud, DJ 2014, 'Interprofessional learning at work: what spatial theory can tell us about workplace learning in an acute care ward', Journal of Interprofessional Care, vol. 28, no. 3, pp. 200-205.View/Download from: UTS OPUS or Publisher's site
+Gregory, LR, Hopwood, N & Boud, DJ 2014, 'Interprofessional learning at work: what spatial theory can tell us about workplace learning in an acute care ward', Journal of Interprofessional Care, vol. 28, no. 3, pp. 200-205.View/Download from: Publisher's site

 Hopwood, N 2013, 'The Routledge doctoral students' companion: getting to grips with research in education and the social sciences/The Routledge doctoral supervisors' companion: supporting effective research in education and the social sciences', Studies in Continuing Education, vol. 35, no. 2, pp. 254-256.View/Download from: Publisher's site

 Lind Falk, A, Hult, H, Hammar, M, Hopwood, N & Abrandt -Dahlgren, M 2013, 'One size fits all?
-A student ward as a learning practice for interprofessional development', Journal of Interprofessional Care, vol. 27, no. 6, pp. 476-481.View/Download from: UTS OPUS or Publisher's site
+A student ward as a learning practice for interprofessional development', Journal of Interprofessional Care, vol. 27, no. 6, pp. 476-481.View/Download from: Publisher's site

 Interprofessional training wards (IPTWs), aiming to enhance interprofessional collaboration, have been implemented in medical education and evaluated over the last decade.
 The Faculty of Health Sciences, Linko ¨ping University has, in collaboration with the local health provider, arranged such training wards since 1996, involving students from the medical, nursing, physiotherapy, and occupational therapy programs.
 Working together across professional boundaries is seen as a necessity in the future to achieve sustainable and safe healthcare.
 Therefore, educators need to arrange learning contexts which enhance students interprofes- sional learning.
 This article shows aspects of how the arrangement of an IPTW can influence the students collaboration and learning.
 Data from open-ended questions from a questionnaire survey, during autumn term 2010 and spring term 2011 at an IPTW, was analyzed qualitatively using a theoretical framework of practice theory.
 The theoretical lens gave a picture of how architectures of the IPTW create a clash between the ``expected professional responsibilities and the ``unexpected responsibilities of caring work.
 Also revealed was how the proximity between students opens up contexts for negotiations and boundary work.
 The value of using a theoretical framework of professional learning in practice within the frames of healthcare education is discussed.